-The course is made up of various modules designed to prepare you for the demands of higher level study and you will undertake a unit of Study Skills to support you with your academic skills development.
+The course is made up of various modules designed to prepare you for the demands of higher level study.

 - Mental health and well being